electron-userland/electron-windows-store/README.md

 2. Then, run the installation of the Desktop App Converter, passing in the location of the Windows .ase Image (downloaded as `BaseImage-14316.wim`), by calling `.\DesktopAppConverter.ps1 -Setup -BaseImage .\BaseImage-14316.wim`.
 3. If running the above command prompts you for a reboot, please restart your machine and run the above command again after a successful restart.

-Then, run `electron-windows-installer` with the `--container-virtualization` flag!
+Then, run `electron-windows-store` with the `--container-virtualization` flag!

 #### What is the CLI Doing?
 Once executed, the tool goes to work: It accepts your Electron app as an input, flattening the `node_modules`.
 Then, it archives your application as `app.zip`.
 Using an installer and a Windows Container, the tool creates an "expanded" AppX package - including the Windows Application Manifest (`AppXManifest.xml`) as well as the virtual file system and the virtual registry inside your output folder.